andrewdpoh/Bamboo_Docs/docs/User_Guide/using_bamboo_client.md

 (1) Menu Bar – Provides easy access to display and manage resources on the server.
 The tabs in the Menu Bar are as follows:

 - BAMBOO – Display the Bamboo icon on the Display panel
-- Display Agents — Allow the user to see the Bamboo Agents connected to the Teamserver in the Display Table.
+- Agents — Allow the user to see the Bamboo Agents connected to the Teamserver in the Display Table.
 - Users – Display users stored in the Teamserver’s database or bring up a window to add a new user account.
 - Exploits – Display exploits stored in the Teamserver’s or bring up a window to add an exploit.
 - View files – Opens the File Manager application for the folders that stores the results of post-exploitation functions or system enumeration
-- Help
+- Help - Displays Technical Documentation and Help menu for commands

 (2) Display panel – Displays information selected from the Menu Bar in a table format.
 The table comes with a dropdown to remove specific items from the database or disconnect agents